What to expect

 All fees are due at time of each session, unless otherwise discussed and agreed upon.
 Individual meetings are $150 per therapy session; phone coaching meetings are $100 per session; partial meetings are $75 session.
 Cancellation is required 24 hours in advance, to avoid being billed $100 for a missed appointment.

 Carefirst/Blue Cross Blue Shield of Maryland

 Magellan Health, Inc.

 When using insurance to cover the cost of services, you will need to comply with your insurance company's guidelines which might require pre-approval.
 Clients are expected to check with the insurance company to understand all benefits, eligibility, plan renewal policies, and any expenses you need to cover.
 Payment is due at time of the session, unless other arrangements have been discussed.
 Missed appointments or late cancellations are billed to you; they can't be absorbed by your insurance company.
-Payment can be made by cash, check, and bank issued debit or credit cards.
-PayPal is used for all debt/credit card payments.
+Payment can be made by cash, check, and HSA accounts, bank issued debit or credit cards.

 GOOD FAITH ESTIMATE NOTICE

 You have the right to receive a “Good Faith Estimate” that explains how much your health care will cost.

 Under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to provide a “Good Faith Estimate”, orally and in writing.
 This law applies to all individuals who are not enrolled in a health insurance plan or a Federal health care program, or not seeking to file a claim with their health insurance plan or program.
 You have the right to receive the Good Faith Estimate for the total expected cost of any non-emergency items or services after scheduling health care items and services, and at least 1 business day before receiving your health care service or item.
 This includes related costs like medical tests, prescription drugs, equipment, and hospital fees.